traktuner/networkShareMounter/README.md

 <img src="networkShareMounterv2Screenshot.png" />

 ## FAQ
-##### **1) What are the difference between the v2 and legacy app?**
+##### **1) What happened to the legacy app?**

-Staring with December 2021 there are two different versions of the app: the legacy background LaunchAgent comamnd line application (not under active development anymore) and the menu bar based app (v2) with more configuration options and features for end users.
-Since 2023 the documation for the legacy app has been removed.
+As of December 2021, there were two different versions of the app: the old background LaunchAgent app and the menu bar-based app (v2) with more configuration options and features for end users.
+As of 2023, the documentation for the old app has been removed.
+In the summer of 2023, the source code for the old app was removed, but remains available via git history.

 ##### **2) Jamf recon stuck with configured Network Share Mounter app**
 This is probably due the innventory collection configuration "Include home directory sizes" in Jamf (Pro).
 Both Network Share Mounter versions, v2 and legacy, mounting the shares in the users home (~/Network Shares).
 If the option is now enabled, Jamf will also try to collect the size of the network share mounter mounts and the process get stuck.